jaredtking/heartbeat/README.md

 }
 ```

-## HTTP API

-Data is supplied to Heartbeat via a RESTful API.
-Every piece of data that comes in must have the name of a metric and a value.
-The timestamp assigned to the data will be the time the request comes in.

-### `POST /metrics/:metric`

-### `POST /metrics`

-Additonal endpoints for retrieving metrics and managing rules will be added later.

 ## Configuration

 Heartbeat has a collection of JSON configuration files that control everything, including rules and alert settings.
 The available configuration files are: